-Our supplier
+• Our supplier

 Our goal is to achieve responsible sourcing by building strong and resilient partnership with suppliers and customers, for protecting our customers and our reputation as well as to mitigate risks and issues linked to raw material supply chain.
+One of the impacts of COVID-19 to our supply chain is sudden surge in demand of raw material.
+For this supply challenge, we have diversified the supply base for critical raw materials and supplies to be more resilient.

-Investors
+• Investors

-To ensure timely and high quality disclosure, the Group has implemented a Corporate Disclosure Policy to ensure accurate, clear, timely and complete disclosure of material information necessary for informed investment decision and take reasonable steps to ensure that all who invest in the Company's securities enjoy equal access to such information to avoid selective disclosure.
+To ensure timely and high-quality disclosure, the Group has implemented a Corporate Disclosure Policy to ensure accurate, clear, timely and complete disclosure of material information necessary for informed investment decision and take reasonable steps to ensure that all who invest in the Company's securities enjoy equal access to such information to avoid selective disclosure.

-To maximise the shareholder benefits, management always look out for opportunity that escalate the company growth for long term in responsible manner.
-With our Group strong fundamental and careful strategic planning, we are well positioned to seize any available opportunities to maximise shareholders' return while taking care of other stakeholders' interest.
+To maximise the shareholder benefits, management has declared total dividend of 6.5sen per ordinary shares (interim dividend of 3.0sen per ordinary shares and special dividend of 3.5sen per ordinary shares).
+With our Group strong cash financial position, we are well positioned to seize any available opportunities to maximise shareholders' return while taking care of other stakeholders' interest.

-SUSTAINABILITY STATEMENT (Cont'd)
+Sustainability Statement (Cont'd)